 - Gift of equity: You can think of a gift of equity as the family discount.
 Basically, you buy a home from your family at a price that’s less than they would normally take if they were to sell it to the general public.
 The difference between the market value and the price you pay is considered a gift of equity and goes toward your down payment.

 With any gift, your relative has to produce a letter that says, among other things, that the money doesn’t need to be repaid.
 In other words, it’s an actual gift.
 There also must be documentation of funds transfer.
 Speak with a Home Loan Expert about the details that apply in your transaction.

 A Final Word On Down Payment Assistance

 Saving for a down payment certainly isn’t easy.
 Indeed, there are many steps to the home buying process before you get the keys.
 However, the support of down payment assistance, along with knowing what to expect, can help make homeownership a reality for first-time home buyers and many others.

-If you’re ready to get started, you can apply online with Rocket Mortgage®by Quicken Loans or give one of our Home Loan Experts a call at (800) 785-4788.
+If you’re ready to get started, you can apply online with Rocket Mortgage® or give one of our Home Loan Experts a call at (800) 785-4788.